-The Index is composed of five Index Commodities, of which four Index Commodities are subject to speculative position limits imposed by either the CFTC or the rules of the futures exchanges on which the futures contracts for the applicable Index Commodities are traded.
+The Index Commodity, gold, is subject to speculative position limits imposed by the rules of futures exchanges on which futures contracts for the Index Commodity are traded.
 On November 5, 2013, the CFTC proposed for public comment new position limits and aggregation regulations.
 In December 2016, the CFTC re-proposed the rules on position limits with respect to 25 physical delivery commodity futures and options contracts, as well as to swaps that are economically equivalent to such contracts, referred to herein as the Position Limit Rules.
 The re-proposed position limits would apply with respect to contracts traded on all U.S. and certain foreign exchanges on an aggregate basis.
 In addition, under the Position Limit Rules, the CFTC has also proposed amendments to the requirement that U.S. futures exchanges establish corresponding speculative position limits.
 The re-proposed Position Limit Rules are based on the position limit rules previously proposed in 2013 by the CFTC.
 In December 2016, the CFTC also adopted final position aggregation regulations requiring that all accounts owned or managed by an entity that is responsible for such accounts' trading decisions, their principals and their affiliates would be aggregated for position limit purposes, referred to herein as the Aggregation Rules.
 The Position Limit Rules were published in the Federal Register on December 30, 2016, and the final Aggregation Rules became effective on February 14, 2017.
 CFTC staff subsequently issued CFTC Letter No. 17-37, which provides time-limited no-action relief from compliance with certain requirements under the final Aggregation Rules and clarification on the meaning of certain terms used throughout the final Aggregation Rules.
 The relief therein expires on August 12, 2019.

 The CFTC's Aggregation Rules require that a trader aggregate all positions in accounts which the trader owns or over which the trader controls trading.
 However, a trader is not required to aggregate positions in multiple accounts or commodity pools if that trader (or its applicable divisions/subsidiaries) qualifies as an "independent account controller" under the Aggregation Rules and avails itself of the independent account controller exemption under the Aggregation Rules.
-Failure to comply with the requirements of the independent account controller exemption, if applicable, could lead to the Managing Owner being required to aggregate positions in multiple accounts or commodity pools for purposes of the CFTC's position limits regulations, or an enforcement proceeding against the Managing Owner, and could adversely affect the Fund.
+Failure to comply with the requirements of the independent account controller exemption, if applicable, could lead to the Managing Owner being required to aggregate positions in multiple accounts or commodity pools for purposes of the CFTC's or a future exchange's position limits regulations, or an enforcement proceeding against the Managing Owner, and could adversely affect the Fund.